A tale of the treacherous task of Kubernetes upgrade

 The Impetus for Modernization

-However, implementing the upgrade was not without its hurdles.
-To sync the version compatibilities across various components was a significant challenge.
-The release schedule of AWS updates for Kubernetes is quite slow compared to mainline releases.
-This, coupled with delays in the development and deployment of company-approved Amazon Machine Images (AMIs), made the upgrade trickier.
-We had been pushing out the upgrade process in the past because we were resource constrained, and an upgrade of such complexity needed at least a few engineers looking into it.
-We needed to take a strategic approach, to balance the need for modernization with the realities of our development environment and resource limitations.
+Implementing the upgrade was long-winded and complicated.
+Syncing version compatibilities across different kubernetes addons was challenging.
+The release schedule of AWS Kubernetes is slow compared to mainline releases.
+Our engineering org had been running late on releasing company-approved Amazon Machine Images (AMIs) too.
+The confluence of the two factors made the upgrade even more complicated.
+We had been pushing out the upgrade process in the past because we were resource constrained.
+An upgrade so complex needed at least a few engineers working on it.
+We had to balance the need for modernization with the realities of resource limitations.
+We needed to upgrade, but the complexity was delaying the implementation.

-Around this time, security researchers released details of the ‘Leaky Vessel’ vulnerability a critical vulnerability in the “runC” container runtime, that served as a wake-up call for us, highlighting the urgency of the situation.
-This vulnerability had the potential to compromise the security of our systems, potentially exposing them to malicious actors and data breaches.
+Around this time, security researchers released details of the ‘Leaky Vessel’ vulnerability a critical vulnerability in the “runC” container runtime.
+It was a wake-up call for us.
+This vulnerability could potentially compromise the security of our applications.
+We could be exposed to malicious actors and data breaches.
 The consequences were severe, immediate action was needed to mitigate the risk.
-This vulnerability was a reminder that must eventually pay security dues, either through constant upgrades, or by having one’s systems compromised.
-Teams neeed to be proactively addressing potential security gaps before they materialize into real-world threats.
+It was a reminder that we must eventually pay security dues, either through upgrades, or by having one’s systems compromised.
+Proactively patching potential security gaps before they turn into real-world threats is the only way to avoid compromises.

 A Multi-Faceted Upgrade Approach

-• Kubernetes: Similar to Istio, the Kubernetes version also underwent multiple upgrades to ensure seamless compatibility with the other components within the cluster.
+• Kubernetes: Similar to Istio, the Kubernetes version also underwent multiple upgrades.
+Jumping more than one version is not recommended, to ensure compatibility with the addons.

-• Calico: The Calico network policy engine, another component of our Kubernetes setup, was also upgraded in a phased manner, adhering to the established compatibility requirements.
+• Calico: The Calico network policy engine, another addon, was also upgraded in a phased manner.
+We had a compatibility chart setup that we followed, one step at a time.

-• Amazon Machine Images (AMIs): Upgrading the underlying AMIs was essential to unlock the latest features and security patches offered by the newer versions.
+• Amazon Machine Images (AMIs): Upgrading the AMIs was needed to receive the latest features and security patches.

-We created and maintained a comprehensive compatibility chart to remind ourselves what was compatible with what, and what specific order of upgrades would get us to the upgrades least painfully.
-Notably, the significant age of our Istio version meant we had to take a multi-upgrade approach: upgrading directly to the latest Kubernetes version would have resulted in compatibility issues.
+We created and maintained a detailed compatibility chart.
+It was to remind ourselves what was compatible with what.
+The chart was the guide for the specific order of upgrades to do the upgrades least painfully.
+Notably, the significant age of our Istio version meant we had to take a multi-upgrade approach.
+Upgrading directly to the latest Kubernetes version would have resulted in compatibility issues.
 We incrementally migrated through two intermediate Istio versions before reaching the desired state.
-To facilitate a controlled and phased rollout of upgrades across different environments and clusters (nine in total), we implemented a new “upgrade version” feature in our code.
-This feature enabled us to control the upgrade process, ensuring minimal disruption to our development and production workflows.
+To do a controlled and phased rollout of upgrades across different environments and nine EKS clusters, we implemented a new “upgrade version” feature in our code.
+This feature let us to control the upgrade process.
+The idea was to minimize disruption to our development and production environments.

 Unexpected Encounters and Unforeseen Challenges

-Despite our careful planning, the upgrade wasn’t without unexpected challenges.
-The initial stages of the upgrade unfolded as planned, but there were occasionally curveballs.
-More specifically, these complications tested our adaptability and resilience:
+We planned carefully, but the upgrade wasn’t without unexpected challenges.
+The initial stages of the upgrade went as planned, but there were occasional curve-balls.
+These were the biggest complications we encountered.

-• CDK Deployment Limitations: The AWS Cloud Development Kit (CDK), a popular infrastructure-as-code tool we use to manage our infrastructure, presented anossie.
-CDK restrictions prevented us from performing simultaneous changes to the Kubernetes version and AMIs.
-This limitation made us create an additional step, requiring us to rename our node groups, introducing an unexpected wrinkle into our carefully crafted upgrade plan.
-The renaming of the node group was a solution I’d accidentally discovered a couple of weeks previously: doing so completely deletes the existing nodegroup, and recreates a new one with the exact properties of the replaced group.
-We effectively deleted all the nodes of our clusters, and migrated our workload to new nodes after draining the running ones to account for this issue.
+• CDK Deployment Limitations: The AWS Cloud Development Kit (CDK), is a popular infrastructure-as-code library we use to manage our clusters.
+CDK restrictions wouldn’t let us make simultaneous changes to Kubernetes version and upgrade AMI.
+This limitation made us create an additional step, and that made us rename our node groups.
+Renaming node group was a solution I’d accidentally discovered a couple of weeks previously.
+Renaming a node group completely deletes the existing nodegroup, and creates one with the exact properties of the replaced group.
+We deleted all the nodes in our clusters, and migrated our workload to new nodes after draining the running ones to account for this issue.

-The true test of our resilience emerged shortly after successfully navigating these initial hurdles.
-As we basked in the imagined success of the upgrade, something came up that threatened to undo everything:
+As we basked in the success of the upgrade, something threatened to undo everything:

 • Deployment Failures: Our engineers had observed failures in deployments initiated from scratch for a few weeks approaching the upgrade.
-This unexpected behavior indicated potential compatibility issues, prompting us to investigate further.
-Upon closer examination, we assumed that the Calico network policy engine, a component responsible for network security within the cluster, remained on an un-upgraded version, and that was causing the deployment issues.
-This incompatibility, coupled with the changes introduced during the upgrade process, appeared to be the culprit behind the observed deployment failures.
+This unexpected behavior indicated potential compatibility issues.
+Upon closer examination, we assumed that the Calico network policy engine had remained on an older version, causing the deployment issues.
+We guessed the incompatibility would go away once we upgraded Calico.

 A Cascade of Interconnected Errors and the Road to Recovery

-• Unintended Reversal: Our company’s internal “RADAR” system, designed to safeguard our infrastructure, inadvertently rolled back the newly upgraded AMIs to their previous versions.
+• Unintended Reversal: Our company’s internal “RADAR” system, designed to safeguard our infrastructure, rolled back the newly upgraded AMIs to their previous versions.
+It was due to a misconfiguration in the AMI we weren’t expecting.
+We didn’t create or own the AMI.
 This rollback, triggered by a misconfiguration, resulted in both development environments (dev and dev2) crashing.
 Our developers were now unable to test their applications in our internal infrastructure, because the kubernetes pods were ‘thrashing’.

-• Lambda Deployment Bug: While investigating the deployment failures, we discovered a long-standing bug within the Lambda function responsible for deploying software.
-This bug, present for an extended period, would allow the Lambda to function flawlessly during the initial deployment but inexplicably fail on subsequent deployments.
+• Lambda Deployment Bug: While investigating the deployment failures, we discovered a long-standing bug within the Lambda function responsible for deploying infrastructure.
+This bug, present since early on, would allow the Lambda to function flawlessly during the initial deployment but inexplicably fail on subsequent deployments.
 It had been uncaught for so long because the initial success masked its existence.
-We discovered that our infrastructure pipeline, while otherwise robust was ‘eating up’ errors bubbled up in the lambda deployment functions, and we would have to make our deploys break if the lambda functions broke.
+We discovered that our infrastructure pipeline was ‘eating up’ errors bubbled up in the lambda deployment functions.
+We weren’t throwing exceptions anywhere!
+Our deploys would all break if the lambda functions broke.

-• DockerHub Dependency: An additional layer of complexity became apparent when we discovered that our application sidecars, including Istio and Calico, were inadvertently referencing the external DockerHub repository instead of our internal proxy for container image downloads.
-This oversight, likely stemming from an earlier configuration change, resulted in excessive load on the DockerHub endpoints, exceeding usage limits and preventing successful image downloads.
+• DockerHub Dependency: We found that our application sidecars, including Istio and Calico, were referencing the external DockerHub repository instead of internal proxy for container images.
+This led to excessive load on the DockerHub endpoints, exceeding usage limits and preventing successful image downloads.
+Calico wouldn’t start, istio wouldn’t start, the cluster would keep ‘thrashing’.
+We were DDOS’ing DockerHub unintentionally!

-Faced with this cascade of errors, we took the following steps to address the situation:
+Faced with this series of errors, we took the following steps to address the situation:

-• Restoring Node Groups: Recognizing the unintended rollback triggered by RADAR, we reverted the node group changes, effectively restoring the previous Kubernetes and AMI versions.
-This action brought both development environments back online, mitigating the immediate service disruption.
+• Restoring Node Groups: Recognizing the unintended rollback triggered by RADAR, we reverted the node group changes.
+That effectively restored the previous Kubernetes and AMI versions.
+This brought both development environments back online, fixing service disruption.

-• Enhanced Communication and Future-Proofing Measures: Recognizing the potential for human error and miscommunication, we implemented stricter partnership practices, emphasizing the importance of clear communication and documenting key decisions.
-Furthermore, we established a ticketing system to track and address potential issues identified during the upgrade process.
-To mitigate future dependencies on external vendors, we initiated a project to migrate container image downloads entirely to our internal proxy, eliminating reliance on external services with potentially less stringent security controls.
+• Better Communication and Future-Proofing Measures: Some of the issues had been caused by lack of clear communication within the squad.
+We implemented stricter practices, focusing on documenting key decisions.
+We created dozens of JIRA tickets to track and address the issues discovered during the upgrade process.
+To avoid future dependencies on external resources, we began a project to migrate container image downloads entirely to our internal proxy.

-• Improved unit tests for all code including lambda fucntions: The discovery that we were ‘eating’ our lambda failures led to serious discussions within the team about the need for more rigorous testing.
-As a result, our engineers stood up test harnesses and wrote unit tests that tested functionality across all parts of the deployment code, including lambda functions.
-So now we can locally test our lambda functions (thanks to mocked aws objects), before deploying, confident that any failure will be promptly bubbled up as an error and we’ll be immediately notified.
+• Improved unit tests for all code including lambda functions: The discovery that we were ‘eating’ our lambda failures led to serious discussions within the team.
+We needed more rigorous testing!
+Our engineers stood up test harnesses and wrote unit tests that tested functionality across all parts of the deployment code, including lambda functions.
+We can now locally test our lambda functions (thanks to mocked aws objects), before deploying.
+This gives us confidence that any failure will be promptly bubbled up as an error.

 Open source image above from kubernetes.io.